12 Reading Spots, Shops and Libraries to Bookmark in Raleigh, N.C.

 In the Creativity Corner (in the back of the store), you and your kids can develop writing and illustration skills by making book-themed crafts.
 Read With Me also has a rotating art gallery and regularly hosts illustration and reading classes.

-Page 158 Books, located in both Wake Forest and Wendell, specializes in general interest adult and children’s books as well as book-related gifts.
+Page 158 Books, located in Wake Forest, specializes in general interest adult and children’s books as well as book-related gifts.
 As a business highly active in the local neighborhood, Page 158 Books also hosts community events regularly.
 Owners Sue and Dave Lucey and the caring staff at both locations pull out all the stops to make you feel at home.
 Local tip: Look for the sticky note recommendations from the staff on various book covers.

 Take a page from a local bibliophile’s book and shop your next great read at So & So Books.
 This small, independent shop in Raleigh's Person St. neighborhood carries a carefully curated-selection of titles that you probably won’t find easily in mainstream stores.
 Spend a few hours browsing the shelves and check out their calendar of book club and reading events.